HIFU Deep Wrinkle Treatment in Singapore: What to Expect

 Work with your prescribing physician to explore steroid-sparing options when possible.
 Some conditions may respond to alternative medications or lower steroid doses.
 For inhaled corticosteroids, using a spacer device and rinsing your mouth after each use reduces facial deposition and subsequent acne.

 If you require long-term steroid therapy, prophylactic acne treatment may prevent breakouts.
-Starting benzoyl peroxide or topical retinoids before visible acne appears can minimize severity.
+Initiating benzoyl peroxide or topical retinoids before visible acne appears may reduce severity.
 This proactive approach works particularly well for patients with previous steroid acne episodes.

 Document your acne patterns relative to steroid dosing.
 Note when breakouts occur, their location, and severity.
 This information helps your healthcare providers optimize both your primary treatment and acne management strategy.